openzipkin/brave/README.md

 instrumentation others have written.
 Check our [instrumentation](instrumentation/) and
 [Zipkin's list](https://zipkin.io/pages/tracers_instrumentation.html)
 before rolling your own.
-Common tracing libraries like JDBC, Servlet and Spring already exist.
+Common tracing libraries like Servlet and Spring already exist.
 Instrumentation written here are tested and benchmarked.